How to Parent Up

 Care Action Steps:

-• Get the facts about the substances that are most used by teens.
+- Get the facts about the substances that are most used by teens: alcohol, marijuana (cannabis), vaping, and prescription pills.
 The more you know, the more you can prevent.
-Visit our Parent Up Drug Topics page.
+Find our actionable steps to Prevent Use here.

 Connect